apsunke/ant332_labguide/workshop/content/start/gettingfamiliar/_index.md

 weight = 13
 +++

 For the lab today, you will primarily use two interfaces - AWS Cloud9 and Kibana.
-We recommend keeping both these open in your broswer as there will significant forth.
+We recommend keeping both these open in your broswer as there will significant back-and-forth.

 **AWS Cloud9** is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 We will run all our commands from here.